Zakynthos Travel Guide

 Navagio Beach © Heather Cowper

-Although not exactly a party island, the Zakynthos nightlife offers visitors a variety of entertainment including pubs, bars and nightclubs.
+Zakynthos isn't exactly a party island, though its nightlife does offer variety.
+Visitors can choose from pubs, bars and nightclubs.
 The trendiest spots are on the south end of the island, mostly in Laganas, Argassi, Kalamaki, Tsilivi and Alykes.